shahryarabbasmirza93/datathon/README.md

 https://www.abs.gov.au/websitedbs/D3310114.nsf/Home/census

 Next when i analysed the data, i came to know that energy consumption is quite low during weekends.
 Which means public holidays can also affect in the energy consumption.
 So, my last feature will be list of public holidays.
+Once i had a list of holidays, i have used excell where i created a column that has '0' or '1' , where '0' specifically means that day is not holiday and '1' for public holidays. https://info.australia.gov.au/about-australia/special-dates-and-events/public-holidays

-After doing this i will check for the outliers and missing values. https://info.australia.gov.au/about-australia/special-dates-and-events/public-holidays
+After doing this i will check for the outliers and missing values.

 Task 2: Predicting Energy Demand